“Blues in the Night”

 A broadcast recording from the Steel Pier date reveals that this orchestra, like all Shaw bands, was highly disciplined, played a variety of music, and was capable of intense swing.
 At the heart of the band’s swinging rhythm section was the dynamic drummer Dave Tough.
 Tough was not a soloist, and his playing was often deceptively simple.
 But it was tremendously supportive of whatever was going on in the orchestra at any given time.
 His perceptive, imaginative playing behind ensembles and soloists was at the very apex of jazz drumming.
 He was the favorite drummer of literally hundreds of musicians who worked with him in many bands during the swing era.

-The Shaw orchestra arrived in Chicago on October 30 for a Victor recording date (at the studios Victor then had in the Merchandise Mart), and a stand at the Chicago Theater which began the next day.
+The Shaw orchestra arrived in Chicago on October 30 for a Victor recording date (at the studios Victor then had in the Merchandise Mart – see endnote 8 below for a dissenting opinion), and a stand at the Chicago Theater which began the next day.
 By this time, Paula Kelly, who had had some excellent experience with Glenn Miller before joining Shaw, had replaced Bonnie Lake as the orchestra’s girl singer.
 Austin Wylie, the Cleveland bandleader for whom Shaw worked when he was still a teenager, was now serving as his road manager.
 Otherwise, there were no changes in personnel in the 32 man orchestra.
 The musicians were quite contented, despite the constant travel.
 As trumpeter Max Kaminsky, who though he played some jazz solos in this orchestra was not a featured soloist, reported, “Artie was bigger than ever.
 People followed his bus and swarmed in to collect autographs wherever it stopped. …We were all paid wonderful salaries for those days.
-In fact my kingly $175 a week was the most money I had ever made up to then…” [vi] (We must multiply by fifteen to get the value of 1941 dollars today.)
+In fact my kingly $175 a week was the most money I had ever made up to then…” (6) (We must multiply by fifteen to get the value of 1941 dollars today.)